 This means that Google Maps Iceland will work just fine in any part of the country.
 If you ever feel like you might get into a part of the country with limited reception, the GPS will still work, so you can always download the maps and use them offline.
 Overall, Google Maps Iceland will be a good app to keep with you on your trip.

 The largest city in the country is ever-expanding and new areas are built continuously to house the growing population.
-This means that new roads are mapped and named, which can put a strain on the Google Maps Iceland infrastructure.
+This means that in Reykjavik, new roads are mapped and named, which can put a strain on the Google Maps Iceland infrastructure.

 Luckily, Google Maps Reykjavik keeps up to date and is a great tool for navigating the city.
 All streets will have names in a foreign language (Icelandic), which makes it extra important for the Google Maps Iceland tool to be able to give directions without you having to know Icelandic.

-Blue Lagoon Iceland Google Maps is an easy affair, all you need to do is punch it into the search bar.
+Blue Lagoon and Google Maps is an easy affair, all you need to do is punch it into the search bar.
 You don’t need to know the address or anything, but you need to keep an eye on the road there from Reykjavik since it’s a busy road.
 It’s close to Keflavik, so it’s a good stop either at the start or at the end of your trip to Iceland (or both!).